lovrosdu/klor/doc/tutorial-05-execution.md

 So far we've been running all of our choreographies in a single Clojure process with the help of the Klor simulator.
 In practice we will want to distribute the execution of a choreography over multiple threads, processes, physical nodes or even a combination thereof.
-For that purpose, we need the ability to integrate the individual projections of a choreography with Clojure code, as well as customize the mechanism that the roles use to communicate.
+For that purpose, we need the ability to integrate the individual projections of a choreography with Clojure code, as well as customize the transport mechanism that the roles use to communicate.

 The main way to use a choreography from Clojure code is to "play one of its roles", i.e. invoke one of its projections.
 A single Clojure process can play one or multiple roles of a choreography, though it is important to ensure that the roles of a single choreography always execute **concurrently** (e.g. by executing them on different threads).
 A single process can also be involved in multiple different choreographies, either simultaneously or at different points in time.

-To demonstrate the use of a Klor choreography from Clojure we will implement a toy bookseller choreography and run it over TCP sockets.
+To demonstrate the above we will implement a toy bookseller choreography and run it over TCP sockets.
-Two roles, the buyer `B` and seller `S`, communicate for `B` to buy a book from `S`:
+A buyer `B` wants to buy a book from the seller `S` according to the following choreography:

 - `B` sends `S` the title of the book,
 - `S` receives the title, looks up the price of the book and sends it to `B`,